bishwojeet2009/infinite-scroll/README.md

 ## Test

-To test the application, go to http://localhost:4200.
-On the root path, you will find the main page (Home Page) where you can see the profiles of 10 people loaded.
-As you scroll down and reach 80% of the page height, more content will be loaded.
-If there is a delay in fetching data, a loading icon will be displayed, which will disappear once the data is fetched.
+To test the application, visit http://localhost:4200.
+On the main page (root path), you'll find the profiles of 10 people initially loaded.
+As you scroll down and reach 80% of the page height, additional content will automatically load.
+If there is a delay in fetching the data, a loading icon will appear and disappear once the data is successfully retrieved, ensuring smooth performance even on slow networks.
+The application is responsive across different devices: profiles are displayed in 3 columns on desktops, 2 columns on tablets, and 1 column on mobile devices, demonstrating the application's adaptability.

+## Testing via link

+To test the application, visit https://bishwojeet2009.github.io/infinite-scroll.
+On the main page, you'll find the profiles of 10 people initially loaded.
+As you scroll down and reach 80% of the page height, additional content will automatically load.
+If there is a delay in fetching the data, a loading icon will appear and disappear once the data is successfully retrieved, ensuring smooth performance even on slow networks.
+The application is responsive across different devices: profiles are displayed in 3 columns on desktops, 2 columns on tablets, and 1 column on mobile devices, demonstrating the application's adaptability.